Specific Information for Parents

 - Consider having your child take the PSAT/NMSQT.
 The PSAT/NMSQT is a national test that's administered by high schools in October.
 Although the PSAT/NMSQT is a test primarily for juniors, many sophomores take it for practice.

 - Select courses for the 11th grade.
 In February of your student's sophomore year, review your child's four-year high school plan and make sure that your child selects the most appropriate courses for his/her junior year.
-Encourage your student to think about taking an Advanced Placement (AP) or X course if they have not already done so.
+Encourage your student to think about taking an Advanced Placement (AP) or other upper level courses if they have not already done so.

 - Explore and discuss college options.
 Gather information, go to college fairs and make informal visits to colleges.
 Think about your child's aptitudes, interests, and abilities and help your child view his/her interests and abilities in terms of possible college majors.